lgibelli/singularity-docs/commands.rst

 Support
 =======

-Have a question, or need further information? `Reach out to us`_.
+Have a question, or need further information? `Reach out to us <https://www.sylabs.io/bug-report/>`_.

 -----
 build